 A preliminary hearing, called “prelim,” is a legal procedure in California criminal courts that only applies to felony crimes.
 Misdemeanor charges are resolved through a negotiated plea deal, guilty plea, or jury trial.

-The legal steps of a preliminary hearing in a felony offense are crucial because it serves multiple purposes for a defendant and prosecution, often leading to resolving the case before trial.
+The legal steps of a preliminary hearing in a felony offense are crucial because they serve multiple purposes for a defendant and prosecution, often leading to resolving the case before trial.

-After the prosecutor formally files a felony complaint, California law requires a preliminary hearing called a probable cause hearing.
+California law requires a preliminary hearing called a probable cause hearing after the prosecutor formally files a felony complaint.

-Since a preliminary hearing allows the District Attorney and the defense attorney to see how the case could play out in front of a jury, it serves another role in potentially resolving a felony case through a negotiated plea.
+Since a preliminary hearing allows the District Attorney and the defense attorney to see how the case could play out in front of a jury, it also potentially resolves a felony case through a negotiated plea.

 Maybe both sides inaccurately assessed the strength of the case.
 Perhaps the defense lawyer mistakenly believed there was not enough evidence to convict.
 Maybe the prosecution mistakenly thought the case was solid.